High School Internships

 A complete application package consists of the following 3 items (click below to download the MS Word Files):

 - Application Form: to be completed by the applicant (must be age 16 or older to apply)

 - 2 Recommendation Forms: to be completed by 2 different individuals who will provide insight into the applicant's character and abilities.

 It is the applicant’s responsibility to see that 2 different individuals each submit a completed recommendation form.
 Recommendation forms are to be submitted directly by the referees.
 It is important that applicants understand that their applications will not be considered complete unless both of their referees have completed and sent recommendation forms.

-Completed forms can be submitted by email or by US Mail.
+Completed forms can be submitted by email or US Mail

-E-mail Submissions may be sent to Jeane Bennett-O'Dea: Jeane.Bennett-ODea@oneonta.edu
+E-mail Submissions should be sent to Nancy Devins: Nancy.Devins@oneonta.edu

 Hard-Copy submissions should be mailed to:

 5838 State Highway 80